1904labs/de-hours-with-experts/README.md

 ## Challenges
 Congrats on taking on the challenge of applying to Hours with Experts!
 We're looking forward to reviewing your challenge problems.
 Do not worry if you are unable to answer certain aspects of a question.
-We're looking for perserverance, problem solving, and breadth of knowledge across multiple different skillsets - Git, Command Line, SQL and a programming language such as Java, Scala, Python, C# or JavaScript.
+We're looking for perseverance, problem solving, and breadth of knowledge across multiple different skillsets - Git, Command Line, SQL and a programming language such as Java, Scala, Python, C# or JavaScript.

 Your task is to work through and complete as much of each challenge problem as possible and submit your repository to our team for review.
 Good luck!